Hesperian Health Guides

 • small blisters that burst and form painful open sores on the genitals

-Once a person has the virus, he or she can get sores many times.
+Once a person has the virus, they can get sores many times.
 The first time a person has herpes sores, they can last 3 weeks or more.
 The person may also have fever, headaches, body aches, chills, and swollen lymph nodes near the genitals.
-The next infections are usually not as bad as the first one.
+Later outbreaks are usually not as bad as the first one.

-Herpes spreads more when a person has a sore, but it can also spread when there are no signs.
-People should not have sex when they have a sore, and should use condoms when they do not have sores.
+Herpes is more likely to spread when someone has a sore, but it can also spread when there are no signs.
+People with herpes should not have sex when they have a sore and should use condoms when they do not have sores.
 Internal (female) condoms may work better because they cover more of the genitals.

 Treatment